Drug information

 How are COVID-19 vaccines given?

 COVID-19 vaccines are given by a health care provider as an injection into the muscle.
-The specific vaccine you or your child receives and the number of doses will be based on age and vaccination history.
-People with advanced or untreated HIV are considered moderately or severely immunocompromised and may need to receive additional doses of COVID-19 vaccine.
+The specific vaccine and the number of doses you or your child receives will be based on various factors, such as age, vaccination history, and immune status.
+People with advanced or untreated HIV are considered moderately or severely immunocompromised and may need to receive an additional dose(s) of COVID-19 vaccine.

 Read any printed information that your health care provider gives you about the COVID-19 vaccine.